-The school will work with a variety of outside agencies to support pupils to address issues which are impacting on their behaviour.
-If there begins to be difficulties surrounding a pupil's behaviour where there were no difficulties before, or the levels of inappropriate behaviour have significantly increased, a multi-agency meeting will be arranged.
-The meeting will involve all professionals working with the pupil and will aim to find new strategies and ways forward to more effectively support the pupil.
-An Early Help Assessment may be considered to support the pupil and, potentially, their family.
+The school will work with a variety of outside agencies to support students to address issues which are impacting on their behaviour.
+If there begins to be difficulties surrounding a student's behaviour where there were no difficulties before, or the levels of inappropriate behaviour have significantly increased, a multi-agency meeting will be arranged.
+The meeting will involve all professionals working with the student and will aim to find new strategies and ways forward to more effectively support the student.
+An Early Help Assessment may be considered to support the student and, potentially, their family.

-8. Inappropriate Behaviour
+7. Inappropriate Behaviour

-Our staff address pupil's inappropriate behaviour in line with strategies contained within each individual pupil's behavioural support plan and with regard to their relationship and dynamic with each pupil on any given day.
-Therefore, inappropriate behaviour may go unaddressed but this will be part of the agreed behaviour management strategy for an individual pupil.
+Our staff address student's inappropriate behaviour in line with strategies contained within each individual student's behavioural support plan and with regard to their relationship and dynamic with each student on any given day.
+Therefore, inappropriate behaviour may go unaddressed but this will be part of the agreed behaviour management strategy for an individual student.

-This school recognises that each pupil's capacity to manage their own behaviour is different and is dependent on internal and external factors, including their special educational needs.
+This school recognises that each student's capacity to manage their own behaviour is different and is dependent on internal and external factors, including their special educational needs.